ablink1017-cyber/MamaOnTrack/README.md

  ))}
  </div>

  {/* Your rights */}
  <div style={c.card}>
  <div style={c.sTitle}>Your Rights</div>
  {[
  { title:"Access your data", desc:"You can export a full copy of all your health records at any time from within the app (Premium) or by contacting us." }, { title:"Delete your account", desc:"You can permanently delete your account and all associated data at any time.
-Deletion is immediate and irreversible." }, { title:"Correct your information", desc:"You can edit or delete any entry in the app at any time." }, { title:"Withdraw consent", desc:"You can revoke any caregiver’s access at any time from the Family Access tab." }, { title:"Contact us", desc:"For any privacy questions or concerns, contact us at privacy@mamaontrack.com.
+Deletion is immediate and irreversible." }, { title:"Correct your information", desc:"You can edit or delete any entry in the app at any time." }, { title:"Withdraw consent", desc:"You can revoke any caregiver's access at any time from the Family Access tab." }, { title:"Contact us", desc:"For any privacy questions or concerns, contact us at privacy@mamaontrack.com.
 We respond within 48 hours." }, ].map((item,i)=>(
  <div key={i} style={{ padding:"12px 0", borderBottom:i<4?`1px solid ${theme.border}`:"none" }}>